coppeliaMLA/geouk/README.md

-# brassbolt
+# geouk

 We created this repository while working on project analysing food bank data provided by the Trussell Trust.
-We (The University of Hull, Coppelia and AAM associates) found we needed some common standards in order to collaborate using so many open data sets.
+We (The University of Hull, Coppelia and AAM associates) found we needed some common standards in order to collaborate when working with the hundreds of open geospatial data sets that are available online.

-This repository contains some tools and data sets we found useful.
+Once we have an agreement on what the data should look like it is much easier to put together some tools that provide standard views on it (maps, time series plots etc).
+These tools include

+1. geoukr, an r packaege for produce maps and time series plots of the data
+2. Javascript code to create a browser based tool that allows the user to explore maps of the data
+3. The SQL to create a mySQL database from the csv files

 Unless they are hard to find we haven't provided the open data sets themselves (that would just duplicate what already exists) but rather useful transformations of them and tables that we used to link them together.

-We have also included

-* The code we used to map the geospatial data
-* The SQL to create a mySQL database from the csv files

 ## Conventions for our data